CreativeMaladjustment/stelligent-u-020201208/02-s3/README.md

 _How would you copy the contents of the directory to the top level of your bucket?_

+s3://bucket/ set the path to just / not /subfolders/

 ##### Question: Directory Copying

 _How would you copy the contents and include the directory name in the s3 object paths?_

+s3://bucket/path/

 ##### Question: Object Access

 _[Can anyone else see your file yet](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)?_

+not until it is made public, or other iam roles/users in the account are allowed access

 For further reading, see the S3 [Access Policy Language Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html).

 ##### Question: Sync vs Copy

 _What makes "sync" a better choice than "cp" for some S3 uploads?_

+sync will avoid sending everything that is already in place reducing the bandwith needed also sending less copies up as versions to track?

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket